 - Prescription Drug Monitoring Programs (PDMPs): an electronic database that tracks controlled substance prescriptions in a state (CDC).
 In Michigan, providers are required to review the Michigan Automated Prescription System (MAPS) before prescribing a 3-day supply or more of opioids (Michigan.gov).

-This poster helps patients understand opioid prescribing laws in Michigan.
+Learn about the current opioid prescribing laws in Michigan.